Menu

 The WGCC Networking Circles have been thoughtfully crafted to facilitate the discussion and exchange of ideas and insights among WGCC members, with a particular emphasis on legal leadership and professionalism and Equality, Diversity, and Inclusion (EDI).
 These small, informal groups offer an invaluable opportunity to forge connections with other WGCC members, expand your professional network and support system as you navigate the complex challenges that arise in legal executive roles.

-BONUSThis Networking Circle will be submitted for accreditation by the Law Society of Ontario.
-Details to follow.
+BONUSThis Networking Circle has been approved for accreditation by the Law Society of Ontario.
+Click HERE for details.

 Date and Time: WGCC Networking Circles are 60 minutes long and are scheduled as follows: